How to Transfer Emails From One Gmail Account to Another ?

 Here are the complete walkthrough steps to transfer emails from one Gmail Account to Another by using the dedicated Gmail to Gmail migration tool:

-- Download and Launch the Gmail-to-Gmail Migration Tool.
+- Download and Launch the Gmail to Gmail Migration Tool.
 Login with credentials in select email source tab.

 - Enter your Gmail email address (from which you want to move emails or old account).